Alliedium/awesome-nexus/README.md

 One of the options is to use repository URL directly in he npm command as follows:

 ```
-npm --registry http://localhost:8081/repository/npm/ install yarn --loglevel verbose
+npm --registry http://localhost:8081/repository/npm-group/ install yarn --loglevel verbose
 ```

-Try the following commands to ensure that npm refers to the proxy using `.npmrc` configuration:
+Or try the following commands to ensure that npm refers to the proxy using `.npmrc` configuration:

 ```
 npm install express --loglevel verbose